yanlinsun/mianzhenweb/README.md

 # Face Diagnose Toy

-It is a project that I used to learn jQuery and Bootstrap.
+It is a project that I used to learn and practice jQuery and Bootstrap.
 This tool is inspired by the [How-Old.net](http://how-old.net).
-It is to detect face portions.
-E.g. forehead, jaw, etc.
 It uses Microsoft Azure Face API.
+It calculates the face portions, like forehead, eye, jaw, by the detected face elements points from Face API result.

 **How to use**